angellugo/bamazon/README.md

     `git clone https://github.com/angellugo/bamazon.git`

-2. Go inside the wordGuess_CLI folder using the following in bash.
+2. Go inside the bamazon folder using the following in bash.

     `cd bamazon`